 Reasons for providing such benefits range from a desire to be competitive in the relevant labor market to a genuine concern for their employees’ welfare.

-Vacation, holidays, sick leave, medical, dental and vision coverage, and retirement benefits are not required by law.
+Vacation, holidays, medical, dental and vision coverage, and retirement benefits are not required by law.
 If such benefits are offered, the employer may choose to pay all, part or none of the costs.
 Once the benefits are offered, however, law regulates how the employer must apply them.
 The following highlights some of the key issues of each benefit.

 The employer has the right to set the amount of vacation employees will earn each year, or if they will earn any at all.
 Employers also have the right to determine when vacations may be taken, and for how long.
 It is critical that vacation policies be clear about how much vacation is offered, the rate of accrual, and whether accrual begins immediately or after some period of time.